-There are some vitamin B12 side effects that you should consider before adding one of these supplements to your daily health regimen.
+In this article, we take a look at the various vitamin B12 side effects that you should know about before adding one of these supplements to your daily health regimen.

 Vitamin B12 Side Effects

 Vitamin B12 helps your body in keeping the nerve and blood cells healthy and contributes to making the DNA, which is the genetic material in all cells, as per the NIH.
 Your daily requirement of B12 varies as per your age, from 0.4 mcg to 2.8 mcg.
 However, there might be times when there is an overdose of this vitamin in your body and this can lead to certain side effects, ranging from mild to severe.
 Let us take a look at these side effects below.